 Generators can run on propane or fuel (diesel or gas).
-They supply power to run most, if not all, of your camping amenities that you would normally run off shore-power.
+They supply power to run most, if not all, of your camping amenities that you would typically run off shore power.

 What you can run and for how long depends on your power draw, how big of a generator you have, and how much fuel you can carry.

 What should you consider when buying a generator?